 Students should be familiar with college-level mathematical concepts (calculus, analytic geometry, linear algebra, and probability) and computer science concepts (algorithms, O notation, data structures).
 In addition to this, students should have working knowledge of computer programming; the course will focus on using Python for its programming assignments.

-Undergraduate computer algorithm and data structures courses that cover O notation, time and space constraints; working knowledge of college level mathematics such as calculus, probability, and linear algebra.
+You should have completed undergraduate computer algorithm and data structures courses that cover O notation, time and space constraints.
+You should have working knowledge of college level mathematics such as calculus, probability, and linear algebra.
 You will also need to be familiar with Python and be comfortable making modifications to large programs.

 Please review the following questions, if you answer “no” to any of them you may want to refresh your knowledge or practice the required skills prior to taking the class: